-The user will also need to create an interrupt handler with the help ccurPMFC Create UserDioCosInterruptHandler() API.
+The interrupt will also need to create handler with the help of the user an ccurPMFC Create UserDioCosInterruptHandler() API.
 This interrupt handler will be awoken every time a change of state interrupt has occurred for the selected channels.
 Useful information will be provided to enable the user to determine the cause of the interrupt.
 User needs to ensure that the duration of processing in the user interrupt handler should be kept to a minimal; otherwise, there is a possibility of missing a change of state detection while it is in the routine.